 Planning is important, and it is a good idea to consider the best time to leave your current home or apartment.
-If you rent, you’ll want to check your lease and find out if there are penalties to break the lease early or if you can live on a month-to-month agreement once you fulfill your lease.
-A month-to-month agreement may increase your rent but it may save you more in the end if you are not bound to a contract and forced to pay a break-lease fee, which typically range from one to two months’ rent after proper notice has been given.
+If you rent, you’ll want to check your lease and find out if there are penalties to breaking the lease early or if you can live on a month-to-month agreement once you fulfill your lease.
+A month-to-month agreement may increase your rent but it may save you more in the end if you are not bound to a contract and forced to pay a break-lease fee, which typically ranges from one to two months’ rent after proper notice has been given.
 If you own your home, you may consider consulting with a Realtor who can give you a market valuation of your home and also offer advice on improvements you could make to improve your sales price.
 Make these plans while considering the length of time it will take to build a new home.
 At Eastwood Homes, it takes about five to six months to build a home (that can vary by neighborhood).
-However, we do have move-in ready homes available, as well, for those buyers who need to move sooner.
+However, we do have move-in-ready homes available, as well, for those buyers who need to move sooner.

 Compute the commute

-As you work out the many details behind making a move, venture slowly into real estate market by researching the best locations for you while keeping in mind commute times, tax rates, amenities, schools and more.
+As you work out the many details behind making a move, venture slowly into the real estate market by researching the best locations for you while keeping in mind commute times, tax rates, amenities, schools, and more.
 Consider starting your real estate wish list.
 Prioritize that list with details that are necessary, followed by preferences you’d like but may compromise on if needed.

-When you’re ready, we suggest reaching out to our Internet New Home Specialists who can help match up that real estate wish list with the neighborhood and home that best meets your needs!
+When you’re ready, we suggest reaching out to our Internet New Home Specialists who can help match up that real estate wishlist with the neighborhood and home that best meets your needs!